athena-framework/athena/docs/getting_started/routing.md

 ## URL Generation

 A common use case, especially when rendering `HTML`, is generating links to other routes based on a set of provided parameters.
+When in the context of a request, the scheme and hostname of a [ART::Generator::ReferenceType::ABSOLUTE_URL](/Routing/Generator/ReferenceType/#Athena::Routing::Generator::ReferenceType::ABSOLUTE_URL) defaults to `http` and `localhost` respectively, if they could not be extracted from the request.

+### In Controllers

+The parent [ATH::Controller](/Framework/Controller) type provides some helper methods for generating URLs within the context of a controller.

 ```crystal
 require "athena"